In town and on the sports field, and oh the trouble they cause at home!. Meet the narcissists: those sneaky, selfish (adult) brats!

 For there to be any hope of change, you will need to protect yourself; become a very strong parental figure; fill in some developmental gaps and heal some distortions in your ability to regulate your emotions.
 Just like parenting, if you want to improve a child’s behaviour and character you will need to change your own behaviour first.

 The Cause of Family Dysfunction

 If your partner is violent or committing crimes, you may need to get help from the police, apply for an Apprehended Violence Order (AVO) and/or have your partner arrested and put in jail.
 We don’t pretend you can avoid this.
 It is important that partners of people who are emotionally reactive and violent stop protecting them from the consequences of their aggression.
-However this is very different than saying this person cannot be cured and that you should just run away!
+However, this is very different from saying this person cannot be cured and that you should just run away!
 Divorce will not stop someone’s criminal behaviour, but jail (or the very real threat of jail) certainly may!

 Beware of Phoney Experts!

 In my journey, I discovered that the online self-professed ‘expert’ on narcissistic personality disorder, who has been influencing the medical profession for years claiming there is no cure, is no expert at all.
 Rather, he is a man with a mental illness who may know about symptoms but is dangerously wrong about what the family of someone with NPD should do to protect themselves and get help.
 (It was a police officer who initially informed me that this online self-professed ‘expert’ was wrong).

 An international documentary has been made about this man and all the people and families he has hurt.
 In this program, he admits on camera that his PhD is from a ‘grist mill’ (not an accredited Medical Doctorate).
 So please be warned.
 This supposed expert has many online sites and has influenced many people with his delusional notions about NPD.
 Be discerning when researching information about this disorder.
 Your family is too precious to risk!